axondeepseg/axondeepseg/docs/source/documentation.rst

 Syntax
 -------------------------------------------------------------------------------

-The script to launch is called **axondeepseg**.
+The script to launch is called **ads**.
 It takes several arguments:

 **Required arguments:**